- CNA License

 Are you interested in becoming a Certified Nursing Assistant (CNA)?
-If so, then you will need to start by making sure you meet the basic requirements for CNA licensing.
+If so, you will need to start by making sure you meet the basic requirements for CNA licensure.
 These requirements can vary from state to state, but generally, the requirements are as follows.

 While not required, if you are still in high school and want to become a CNA, try to take courses that will help you when you begin your CNA training program such as biology, chemistry, human anatomy and physiology, and algebra or higher-level math courses.
 Some high schools even have a CNA training program - be sure to find out more details about yours.